This project documents the experiences of former workers from

 For some, the work began early.

-One man told me he was thirteen or fourteen when he started.
-Too young to be hired, so he lied about his age to get in.
+One man described starting at thirteen or fourteen, too young to be hired, so he lied about his age to get in.

-But what remains in these conversations isn’t only what was made.
+What remains in these conversations is not only what was made, but how it was experienced.

-Designated under the Ontario Heritage Act, it has been transformed into a space for arts and cultural programming.
-A place for exhibitions, events, and community gathering.
+Designated under the Ontario Heritage Act, it now serves as a space for arts and cultural programming.

 The structure is still there.